 However, they are schooling species that enjoy the company of at least six fish in the community tank.

-How many tiger barbs should I keep together?
+How many should I keep together?

 You should keep a group of at least six fish together.
 However, you can freely keep as many as twelve fish together.

-Are tiger barbs easy to keep?
+Are they easy to keep?

 Yes, Tiger barbs are beginner friendly fish that is easy to keep and care for.
 The main issue with them is their semi-aggressive nature.
 With the correct tank mates, however, they can make great community fish.